Collatz-problem; approximation 2S to 3N

 1.4.
 The lower envelope for f(N)

-We are then interested in the characteristic of that envelope.
+We are now interested in the characteristic of that envelope.

 Plot 2: